-Customers are out there shopping, but how focused are you in reminding your shoppers that they should buy from you?
+Are you focused on reminding your shoppers that they should buy from you?

-At this busy time of year you have to frequently send email blasts to your loyal customers.You have to say, "We have this product in stock right now and you can take it home today!".
+At this increasingly busy time of year, you must frequently send email blasts to your loyal customers to say, "We have this product in stock right now, and you can take it home today!"

 One of the most obvious ways to market your message to your retail customers is to use those services that don't cost you anything, especially email and social media.
-And yes, email marketing opens are on the decline but still the best way to reach shoppers who have purchased from you.
+And yes, email marketing opens are declining, but it is still the best way to reach shoppers who have purchased from you.

-We often forget how necessary reinforcement is to your audience of shoppers who like and prefer your store over Amazon, but who still shop with competitors because you let them forget you exist.
+We often forget how necessary reinforcement is to your audience of consumers who like and prefer your store over Amazon but who still shop with competitors because you let them forget you exist.
 And a lot of that comes from other retailers and email marketers building brand awareness while you take your own for granted.

 The more impressions you can consistently make with your fans at this time of the year, the more they will remember they like your retail shop, reinforcing their beliefs about why they chose your brand in the first place.